Play Texas Hold’em Poker Online

 The game of poker—and Texas Hold’em in particular—can look intimidating at first.
 But it won’t take you long to get up to speed.
-This page offers everything you need to know about playing Texas Holdem online, from the best sites to basic Hold’em rules, hand rankings and strategy tips for beginners.
+Below find everything you need to know about playing Texas Holdem online, from the best Holdem sites to basic Hold’em rules, hand rankings and strategy tips for beginners.

 Where Can I Play Texas Hold’em Online?

-As of 2020 just four US states currently offer legal Texas Hold’em online, although more states are scheduled to go online soon.
+As of 2021 just six US states currently offer legal Texas Hold’em online, although more states are scheduled to go online soon.
 Licensed sweepstakes online poker is also available in 49 US states.
 Here’s a look at the legal online poker states and the poker sites available in each.
 Use the exclusive USPoker links to claim your welcome bonus:

 Free Texas Holdem Online

 Players in US states not listed in the above table do have some other options including free (or play money) online poker provided by the legal online sites listed above.
 These offer a player a chance to learn the game and work on strategy and technique.

 Check our free online poker sites & apps page for more.
 If you’re more interested in setting up an online poker home game with your friends, check our dedicated page here:

 As mentioned, there is also another option to play Texas Hold’em free online and even win some real money.
 That’s via sweeps cash poker, with Global Poker the best-known of these sites.
 Games offered include:

 - Texas Hold’em

 - Crazy Pineapple